-Cats in general, domestic or wild, will only rest and sleep in places that are secure.
-Your adorable furball cannot think of a safer place than right on her master’s lap.
+Cats in general, domestic or wild, will only rest and sleep in places they feel secure.
+Your adorable furball cannot think of a safer place than right on their master’s lap.
 She knows that if she is resting on you, there are no predators that could possibly get her.
 She can drift off to furry dreamland for hours.

 Sounds and Smells

-You cat may just love your sounds and smells.
+Your cat may just love your sounds and smells.
 How cute!
 Familiar sounds and scents are comforting to your furry chum.
-This is because she associates these sounds and smells with the love, care, companionship and safety she feels when she is around you.
-Being close to you means she can listen to your heartbeat, experience the rhythmic rise and fall of your chest and smell you.
-Bear in mind that our feline friends are also territorial by nature.
+This is because they associate these sounds and smells with the love, care, companionship, and safety they feel around you.
+Being close to you means she can listen to your heartbeat, experience the rhythmic rise and fall of your chest, and smell you.
+Bear in mind that your feline friends are also territorial by nature.
 This means she may be trying to mark you with her scent as well.

-Is it criminal to think that maybe all kitty is trying to do is show love?
+Maybe your kitty is just trying to show love?
 It has not been scientifically proven that cats feel love, yet.
 But we choose to believe it.
 The tenderness with which our feline friends treat us when we come home from a long day is proof enough.
 Curling up next to you or kneading your chest could be the only way for your kitty to say, “Welcome home, I missed you”.

-While having your little furry chum in your bed may be quite charming, there is a downside to it.
-Like it or not, kitty is going to shed.
-Cat fur can cause allergies to flare up.
 It is best to keep your furry friend out of your sleeping quarters if you have allergies.
-Better still, invest in a good air purifier and lint roller to reduce the amount of fur, and there’ll be fur, everywhere!
+Better still, invest in a good air purifier and lint roller to reduce the amount of fur, because there’ll be fur, everywhere!